choval/async/README.md

 ## Notes

-Tested on PHP 7.2 and PHP 7.3.
-Currently used in production systems.
-Untested on PHP 7.4.
+Currently used in production systems with PHP 7.4.

 ## Usage